 - Keeping the property clean and sanitary

-- Abiding by the terms of the lease or rental agreement
+- Abiding by the terms of the Oklahoma lease or rental agreement

 - Notifying the landlord when looking to vacate their rental property

 - Notifying the landlord when looking to be away from the residence for an extended period of time

 - Letting the tenant know of any maintenance issues that arise

 - Repairing any damage that results from their negligent use of the Oklahoma property

 Overview of Oklahoma Landlord-Tenant Laws

 1. Security Deposit Rules

 Oklahoma has basic rules for both tenants and landlords in regard to a security deposit.
 One such rule is how landlords should store their tenant's security deposit.
-Immediately after a landlord receives it, they must store it in an escrow account.
+Immediately after a landlord receives it, they must store the security deposit in an escrow account.
 This account the security deposit is in must not only be federally insured, but must also be in a financial institution located within the state.

 Another rule pertains to the return of the tenant's security deposit.
 After a tenant moves out, a landlord must return the security deposits within 30 days.